-WHOOP Unveils WHOOP® 5.0 And WHOOP® MG: Powerful New Devices With Breakthrough Health And Longevity Features
+WHOOP Unveils WHOOP® 5.0 and WHOOP® MG: Powerful New Devices with Breakthrough Health and Longevity Features

-Three New Membership Tiers Introduced to Make the Most Advanced Wearable More Accessible and Personalized

-BOSTON, MA, May 8th, 2025 – WHOOP , the human performance company, today introduces WHOOP 5.0 and WHOOP MG - two next-generation wearables designed to unlock a new approach to personal health and longevity.
-Paired with a redesigned WHOOP experience, the devices offer 14-day battery life in a sleeker, seven percent smaller form – and introduce category-defining features, including Healthspan with WHOOP Age, Heart Screener with on-demand ECG, Blood Pressure Insights, and more.
+(MENAFN- Jack Taylor PR) BOSTON, MA, May 8th, 2025 – WHOOP, the human performance company, today introduces WHOOP 5.0 and WHOOP MG — two next-generation wearables designed to unlock a new approach to personal health and longevity.
+Paired with a redesigned WHOOP experience, the devices offer 14-day battery life in a sleeker, seven percent smaller form - and introduce category-defining features, including Healthspan with WHOOP Age, Heart Screener with on-demand ECG, Blood Pressure Insights, and more.

 “This isn’t just a product launch.
 It’s a new chapter for WHOOP and for our members,” said Will Ahmed, WHOOP Founder & CEO.
 “We’ve taken everything we’ve learned over the past decade and built a platform to help our members perform and live at their peak for longer.
 We’ve held nothing back.”